 Look at your life and consider everything you have – not just physical but also your health, happiness, and relationships.
 Figure out what each element is dependent on.
 For example, your happiness might be dependent on your health and your health is dependent your labor.
 Put small habits in place to make sure everything is working together holistically.

 We are creatures of habit and living paycheck to paycheck is a terrible habit of spending everything we earn.
-Financial independence is reached by developing the habit of paying yourself first.
+Financial independence comes by developing the habit of paying yourself first.

 Get our best stuff in your inbox: